 - Best time for photos on a Nairobi safari: The early morning offers soft light and active predators, while the late afternoon delivers warm golden-hour tones and dramatic city-skyline backdrops—both are ideal for a half-day photography-focused safari.

-📸 Pro Tips for an Amazing Short Tour
+📸 Short Tour Pro Tips for an Amazing Trips

 - Arrive early: Morning drives offer the best wildlife activity and cooler weather.